Skip to main content

 If the Philippines were under a parliamentary system, some of Sara's actions already caused the House of Representatives to lose confidence in Sara's performance.
 If Sara has been supposedly misusing public funds, that should already be a call to summon her.
 Sara would need to face the entire parliament.
 Either Sara gives an account of the accusations, or she could lose the confidence of the Parliament.
 That means Sara could've been removed from office by a vote of no confidence.

 Under the parliamentary system, the Government and the Opposition are entire parties.
 That means Atty.
-Francis "Kiko" Pangilinan and Paolo Benigno "Bam" A. Aquino don't even need to run for midterms.
+Francis "Kiko" Pangilinan and Paolo Benigno "Bam" Aquino don't even need to run in the midterm elections.
 If the Liberal Party of the Philippines is the Opposition--all active members must participate as Opposition members.
-The Uniteam Government would be forced to "Behave or else" scenario.
+The Uniteam Government would face a "Behave or else" scenario.
 Every Government minister has a corresponding Opposition minister.
 That would force a more direct means of accountability.

 All it would take is for Sara to behave in such a way, that she will lose the confidence of the Parliament.
 It could've called a vote of no confidence against Sara for her misbehavior.
 Instead, we all stuck with the "best constitution of the world" and its slow impeachment.
 It's already 2025 and 2026 is coming.
 How many more years before the next election?